 Horizon Europe must invest more in health to support high-quality, accessible and equitable health systems

-A further opportunity to support vital health research lies in so-called “missions”, which are not specified in the proposal but meant to be defined in a strategic planning process.
+A further opportunity to support vital health research lies in the so-called “missions”, which are not specified in the proposal but meant to be defined in a strategic planning process.
 It is however unclear where the funding for these missions will come from, and how these priorities will be decided.
-In our statement, we called for extensive consultation with civil society, including patient organisations, regarding the development of Missions, to ensure they have full support and active engagement
+EPF calls for extensive consultation with civil society, including patient organisations, regarding the development of Missions, to ensure they have full support and active engagement

 One of the EU’s fundamental goals is to promote the health and well-being of its citizens.
 Chronic diseases account for up to 80% of healthcare costs – a figure set to increase with the ageing population – whilst many chronic diseases are not linked to ageing and affect children, young people, workers and their families.
 Almost 50 million people live with multiple chronic conditions, with specific needs and challenges that healthcare systems are still not well equipped to meet.

 EPF believes that the priorities of Horizon Europe work programmes should be driven primarily by the needs of patients and society.
 Within the proposal, health is a topic (“cluster”) under Pillar II, Global Challenges and Industrial Competitiveness.
 The Commission states that this merged approach will help create synergies and partnerships among stakeholders for more impactful innovation.
 We agree that innovative solutions often require collaboration between multiple stakeholders, but stress that there must be clear priority-setting criteria based on potential impact on unmet health needs, and that any entanglements of these priorities with other interests must be avoided.
 Innovative products and services developed with EU funding must be, at the end of the day, accessible and affordable to those who can benefit from them, be it individual patients or health systems.